WikiCommunityHealth/wikimedia-revert/README.md

 the `analyze` folder contains all the files used to analyze a dataset

-it's easier to understand the file names using examples:
+It's easier to understand the file names using examples:

 `c_admin_user_reverts_month_tsv.py`